Skip to main content

 You should always prioritize a balanced diet, even on your rest days.
 Again, maintaining healthy habits is important, so do not spend your rest days eating only potato chips and ice cream.
 Drink plenty of water as well; active people must take in about an ounce of water per pound of their body weight to maintain proper hydration, so keep that in mind.

 Sleep is also essential to proper recovery.
 Sleep is restorative, meaning that it is essential in rebuilding damaged tissue and reducing inflammation.
 Without a sleep schedule, you run the risk of putting yourself in an inflamed state which can increase your risk of injury.
-For adults, a good base level to shoot for is around seven to nine hours of good quality sleep, whatever works best for you.
+For adults, a good base level to shoot for is around seven to nine hours of good quality sleep, whatever works best for your body.

 An ice bath can be a great way, albeit a shocking way, to help muscles recover.
 Ice baths are a common recovery method among the athletic community to control post-workout inflammation.
 Ice packs on sore areas can also be very helpful.
 Be careful, though, about using heat - if you have inflamed areas, heat can sometimes make the inflammation worse.